-After reading a recent Telegraph article from Grant Feller who outlines his arguments to why he thinks far-flung luxury travel is wasted on the young, and why he believes it’s not worth doing until children are teenagers, I found myself questioning my own motives to why I want to travel so much with my son.
+After reading a Telegraph article from Grant Feller who outlines his arguments to why he thinks far-flung luxury travel is wasted on the young, and why he believes it’s not worth doing until children are teenagers, I found myself questioning my own motives to why I believe in the importance of travelling with kids.

 Is it because, as Feller concludes: ‘Don’t pretend you’re travelling the world for any other reason than you quite fancy having a good time yourself…’?